apcode/tensorflow_fasttext/README.md

 # Distributed Training

-To run training across multiple GPUs either on one or multiple servers.
+You can run training across multiple GPUs either on one or multiple servers.
 To do so you need to install MPI and [Horovod](https://github.com/uber/horovod) then add the `--horovod` option.
 It runs very close to the GPU multiple in terms of